BioShock 2: Development

 2K Boston and Irrational Games's BioShock was released to critical acclaim and strong sales.
-Several ex-BioShock developers moved to 2K Marin, formed by Take-Two Interactive in late 2007 and based in the San Francisco Bay Area.
+Publisher 2K executive Christoph Hartmann envisioned BioShock as the first entry in a franchise, and the publisher approached 2K Boston about whether they wanted to produce a BioShock sequel in the fall of 2007.
+Levine and 2K Boston decided to pass on the project.
+Instead, several ex-BioShock developers formed a new studio based in Novato, California in late 2007, called 2K Marin.
 2K Marin began work on BioShock 2 with a core team of eight in November 2007, with 78 additional personnel at the peak of development.
 The developers were given three mandates: that the game would ship for PlayStation 3 (the previous game was Xbox 360-exclusive at launch), that it would feature a multiplayer mode, and that it would be delivered within two and a half years.
 It was developed in five countries across five time zones.
 2K Marin was assisted by 2K Australia, 2K China, Arkane Studios, and Digital Extremes, who was responsible for the multiplayer component.

 Jordan Thomas was in BioShock's "design pit" at 2K Boston and made its "Fort Frolic" level.
 He worked alongside Alyssa Finley, who became executive producer at 2K Marin and subsequently hired him as BioShock 2's creative director.
 Thomas said that the first concern with a sequel was, "where do you go with this?
 How do you bring people back to an experience and terrify them and shock them in a way that they're not expecting, but also fulfill the many expectations they're projecting onto it?"
 Early on, Thomas decided on the inclusion of the city of Rapture, which could harbor many previously unseen locations and untold stories.
 The developers wanted to balance surprising old players with introducing the setting to newcomers.
-Thomas and environmental artist Hogarth De La Plante agreed that the setting of Rapture was fertile for new ideas and that, as veterans of Bioshock, they were excited to add never-before-seen parts of the city and continue their art style.
+Thomas and environmental artist Hogarth De La Plante agreed that the setting of Rapture was fertile for new ideas and that, as veterans of BioShock, they were excited to add never-before-seen parts of the city and continue their art style.
 "Any idea was out on the table at that point, and I think nobody has played BioShock more than the developers that made it, so I feel like in one respect we are a pretty good litmus test for whether it's still an interesting place or not," La Plante recalled.
 "And if that doesn't bore us and we're the people that played it for thousands upon thousands of hours, then I think we have a pretty good perspective on how interesting that location really is."
 The developers decided to make the player a Big Daddy to make BioShock 2's story to be one of an insider, rather than that of a stranger stumbling across Rapture as in BioShock.